Everything to Know About Total Shoulder Replacement: Surgery to Therapy and Recovery

 What to Expect During Total Shoulder Replacement Surgery

-During surgery, essentially the ball of the humerus bone, your upper arm bone, is replaced with a metal ball.
+During surgery, essentially a metal ball replaces the ball of the humerus bone, your upper arm bone.
 This area and the socket also receive a plastic covering, acting as protection like cartilage tissue.
 The time it takes to complete total shoulder replacement surgery is often around 3 hours.

 Will I Stay in the Hospital After Surgery?

-Most of the time, hospital staff will check to make sure all your health measurements are normal, you can stand without dizziness, your pain is manageable, and you’re
+Most of the time, hospital staff will check to make sure all your health measurements are normal.
+This means that:

 Common Exercises for After Your Total Shoulder Replacement